The Mark of the Skunk

-The Mark of the Skunk (Spanish:La marca del zorrillo) is a 1950 Mexican comedy film directed by Gilberto Martínez Solares and starring Germán Valdés, Silvia Pinal and Marcelo Chávez.

-The film's sets were designed by Manuel Fontanals.
+The Mark of the Skunk (Spanish: La marca del zorrillo) is a 1950 Mexican comedy adventure film directed by Gilberto Martínez Solares and starring Germán Valdés, Silvia Pinal and the Julian Sisters.
+It is a parody of The Mark of Zorro.
+It was shot at the Churubusco Studios in Mexico City.
+The film's sets were designed by the art director Manuel Fontanals.

+Synopsis

+In California in the 1840, a foppish young aristocrat becomes a fighter for justice against the corrupt governor after a potion given him by a witch makes his temporarily invincible.